mpmckenna8/pi_gps_camera/readme.md

 ## Pi gps camera project to track and take pictures

 Goal is to have a thing i can put in my backpack or attach to a bicycle to track me and take pictures.
-Would be great to have either functionality enabled.
+Would be great to have either functionality be disabled/enabled.

+This repository should contain most of the code, files and instruction for other people to make one.

+####  GPS chip Notes:

 The field from the gps data i want is GPGGA.

 Basic programming going on with the pi is a loop which will grab gps data then take a picture every few seconds.